New Version Available

 A session is **VERIFIED PASSED** if and only if ALL of:

-1. **Type check** (`npx tsc --noEmit`): Zero errors
+2. **Type check** (`npx tsc --noEmit`): Zero errors

-3. **Tests** (if applicable): 100% of tests created in this session passing
+4. **Tests** (if applicable): 100% of tests passing

-4. **Build** (`npm run build`): Succeeds with zero errors
+5. **Build** (`npm run build`): Zero errors

-5. **No regressions**: Pre-existing tests from earlier sessions still pass
+7. **No regressions**: Pre-existing tests still pass

 ---